 Financing your new car

-I can can arrange asset finance for you.
+Many Smartline Advisers can arrange asset finance for you.
 While some people may choose to redraw on their home loan to finance their car, using asset finance can often be a better way and can even save you money in the long run.
-We have access to a wide range of lenders who provide competitively priced, transparent vehicle finance.
-We will assist you with getting the most appropriate finance option and guide you through the application process.
-Get in touch today.
+Smartline Advisers have access to a wide range of lenders who provide competitively priced, transparent vehicle finance.
+They will assist you with getting the most appropriate finance option and guide you through the application process.
+Get in touch with your Smartline Adviser today.

 SOURCE: 1 https://www.carsales.com.au/editorial/details/buying-at-the-end-of-the-financial-year-112738/, 2 https://www.carsguide.com.au/car-advice/australian-car-market-car-sales-statistics-and-figures-70982